Resisting Separation

 …and here we met with a comforting feeling of community, beyond and above precarity and uncertainty.

-The city border of Basel meets the neighboring city Riehen in a commonly used, 180 hectares forest that also traces a part of the German-Swiss border.
+The city border of Basel meets the neighboring city Riehen in a commonly used, 180 hectares forest that also traces a part of the German-Swiss border, the Lange Erlen.
 This recreational space invites walkers, joggers, skaters and cyclists and is widely appreciated for its animal park, the numerous family-friendly parks and its multitude of sport facilities.

-Within this open space, in the western side of the park, a sense of separation lingers in the shadows, silently imposing its invisible influence.
-Here, like a metaphor, the prison looms as a sentinel beside the regional asylum center and its imposing concrete blocks and uniformly spaced windows contrast with the greenery of the old adler forest.
-This space appears to be governed by a pervasive sense of "Limbo”, an intermediate state that is acutely experienced by the refugee community.
+Within this open space, in the western side of the park, a sense of separation lingers, silently imposing its influence.
+Here, like a metaphor, the prison looms as a sentinel beside the regional asylum center, while its imposing concrete blocks and uniformly spaced windows contrast with the greenery of the old adler forest.
+This space appears to be governed by a pervasive sense of limbo, a state that is acutely experienced by the refugee community.

 Just a few meters away, opposition arises against the borders and alienation.
-Offered as an alternative to the separation regime, every Sunday during afternoon times, the No Border Cafe opens a safe space for connection and empowerment for anybody and everybody who joins.
+Offered as an alternative to the separation regime, every Sunday afternoon, the No Border Cafe opens a safer space for connection and empowerment for anybody and everybody who joins.